 5. Calf Strain

 A calf strain is a common injury in table tennis.
-Many this can be caused by many factors, including overusing your legs and playing on an uneven surface.
+Many of these can be caused by factors, including overusing your legs and playing on an uneven surface.
 However, you can be too tired from practicing plays that require heavy calf muscles.

 It’s always best to stop before any physical symptoms arise!

 A calf strain table tennis injury can be quite painful and require surgery.
-The muscle on the front of your leg, also called gastrocnemius or knee flexor, originates from just below it meets with one’s tibia (lower end).
-Also, being attached further up along its length crosses over both sides to give more stability.
+The muscle on the front of your leg, also called gastrocnemius or knee flexor, originates from below.
+It meets with one’s tibia (lower end).
+Also, being attached further along its length crosses over both sides to give more stability.
 For example, our entire lower body when we bend forward during running.

-So, if you think back to what some people do while playing sports like football, then this would make sense!
+So, if you consider what some people do while playing sports like football, this would make sense!
 It works together with other muscles.

 Calf strains can be described as a tightness felt in the calves as a player plays.
 It often comes from the player overusing their calf muscles without proper rest.

 Interestingly, long periods of simply standing during the game are enough to cause calf strain.
 The dominant cause of this injury is fatigue of the muscles.

 How to protect yourself from a calf strain?